 This section shall be administered in conjunction with the Montana Department of Public Health and Human Services (DPHHS) and the Montana Department of Livestock (DOL).
-Where this

-Section of this regulation conflict with the application of the Montana Code Annotated (MCA) or Administrative Rules of Montana (ARM), the MCA's and ARM's shall prevail.
+Where this Section of this regulation conflict with the application of the Montana Code Annotated (MCA) or Administrative Rules of Montana (ARM), the MCA's and ARM's shall prevail.

-- 12.1 If a wild animal, whether unlawfully or lawfully in the possession of a person, has bitten or otherwise exposed a person to the possibility of contracting rabies, the animal may be impounded by the Health Officer and either quarantined or destroyed and the animal's brain may be tested for rabies. - 12.2 A lawfully possessed wild animal that is quarantined and found not to be rabid must be returned to its Owner.
+12.1 If a wild animal, whether unlawfully or lawfully in the possession of a person, has bitten or otherwise exposed a person to the possibility of contracting rabies, the animal may be impounded by the Health Officer and either quarantined or destroyed and the animal's brain may be tested for rabies.